Hannibal Buress: Career

-Buress played Coach Wilson in the 2017 Marvel movie Spider-Man: Homecoming.
-Buress paid a lookalike who didn't look like him to attend the film's premiere in his place, because he was busy with the film Tag.
+Buress played Coach Wilson in the 2017 Marvel film Spider-Man: Homecoming.
+Buress paid a lookalike who did not look like him to attend the film's premiere in his place, because he was busy with the film Tag.
 He got in contact with the lookalike when he did a video for the MTV Movie Awards.

 On February 8, 2020, he appeared on The Bob Ross Challenge, painting for the first time, coming up with the art nickname 7.

 He had a comedy special for Cornell University via Zoom on April 17 at 9 pm exclusive to the students.

-Buress was one of many collaborators on 'Foam and Flotsam,' a comedy album by Chelsea Peretti about coffee.
+Buress was one of many collaborators on Foam and Flotsam, a comedy album by Chelsea Peretti about coffee.
 The EP was released on April 21, 2020.

 On April 30, 2020, he released a single called Judge Judy, paying homage to the series of the same name after it was announced that the show would end in 2021.

+In 2025, Buress announced he would be opening a new performance venue, taking over what was formerly The Knitting Factory, which reportedly closed in the wake of a 75% increase in rent.
+The venue had its grand opening in early March and is named Isola Brooklyn for Isola, Mississippi, where Buress' maternal family is from.
+In September, Buress was included in a line-up of comedians slated to perform in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
+The festival was criticized by Human Rights Watch, which characterized the event as an attempt by the Saudi government to whitewash its human rights abuses.